-Click play and you can listen to the sound an elephant makes.
+Click play below, and you can listen to the different noises.
 How would you describe it?
 A trumpet?
 A snort?
 A rumble?

-Elephants make a variety of sounds including rumbling and trumpeting.
+What sound do elephants make?
+Well, these giant African animals make a variety of sounds, including rumbling and trumpeting.

-Trumpeting is created by pushing air through the trunk and is used when an elephant is highly stimulated.
+Trumpeting is the sound made by pushing air through the trunk.
+Elephants use this when highly stimulated.

 Rumbling is the regular form of communication with each other.